Altinn/altinn-studio-docs/content/development/handbook/front-end/styling/_index.md

 ### Contained Components

-Contained components is React components which is not shared in other parts of the React application.
+Contained components are React components which are not shared in other parts of the React application.
 It's encouraged to consider the styling order above.